-- Tests of detail: Assessing 100% of the investment in subsidiaries and amounts owed by subsidiary companies against the net assets of the relevant subsidiary included with the Group consolidation to identify whether the entity net asset value, being an approximation of its minimum recoverable amount, was in excess of the carrying amount.
-Our procedures also included assessing whether those individual subsidiary entities have historically been profit-making. - Comparing valuations: For the investment where the carrying amount exceeded the net asset value, we compared the carrying amount of the Company's investment with the expected value of the business based on forecasted dividends to ultimately be received from the trading entity within the Group.
+- Tests of detail: Assessing 100% of the investments in subsidiaries against the net assets of the relevant subsidiary included with the Group consolidation to identify whether the entity net asset value, being an approximation of its minimum recoverable amount, was in excess of the carrying amount.
+Our procedures also included assessing whether those individual subsidiary entities have historically been profit-making. - Comparing valuations: For the investments where the carrying amount exceeded the net asset value, we compared the carrying amount of the Company's investments to the market capitalisation of the Group as Howden Joinery Holdings Limited either directly or indirectly owns all other subsidiaries of the Group.